Apple unveils music streaming service, revamps iOS

 | SAN FRANCISCO

-SAN FRANCISCO Apple Inc unveiled a music streaming service called iTunes Radio and new mobile software on Monday, in the biggest re-design of its operating system since the original iPhone was introduced in 2007.
+SAN FRANCISCO Apple Inc (AAPL.O) on Monday unveiled a music streaming service that is a key part of overhauled mobile software that the company called the most revolutionary re-design of its operating system since the iPhone was introduced in 2007.

-The new software, designated iOS 7 and announced at Apple's annual developers' conference in San Francisco, sports a streamlined design, employs translucency and a fresh palette of colors, and features animation in apps.

-Apple's iTunes Radio, one of the more highly anticipated features of the new iOS 7, comes free, supported by ads across many devices including iPhones, iPads and the Apple TV.
+iTunes Radio, one of the more highly anticipated new features in the revamped iOS mobile platform, is free with ads across many Apple devices including iPhones, iPads and even Apple TV.

-Much like rival Pandora Media Inc's Internet radio, the service - which launches in the fall, months after Google Inc's "All Access" on-demand competitor debuted - allows listeners to customize their own radio stations by genre, skip songs multiple times, or just tune in to some 200 featured stations.
+Much like rival Pandora Media Inc (P.N), the service - which will launch in the fall, months after Google Inc's "All Access" on-demand competitor debuted - allows listeners to customize their own radio stations by genre, skip songs multiple times, or just tune in to some 200 featured stations.

-Apple has been talking to record companies for the past year in hopes of getting the service off the ground, seen as crucial to retaining users as music consumption grows alongside smartphone use.
-It will also come free of ads for customers who subscribe to Match, another Apple music service.

-Executives also showed off a new line of Macbook Air computers.
-They gave a sneak peek at a cylindrical Mac Pro desktop, in a rare preview of upcoming hardware, and said updated Siri voice software on the iPhone now incorporates Microsoft Corp's Bing search engine.
+As Apple kicked off its annual conference in San Francisco for its developers, executives also showed off a new line of Mac computers and said that updated Siri voice software used on the iPhone now incorporates Microsoft Corp's (MSFT.O) Bing search engine.

-The latest Macs will run off a new computer operating system christened OSX Mavericks - named after a famous California surfing spot in a departure from Apple's penchant for naming software after big cats like Mountain Lion.

-But the real makeover was reserved for iOS 7, a smartphone and tablet platform overhauled by resident creative honcho Jony Ive.
-It comes with a new edge-to-edge look that uses translucency to highlight underlying content, new typefaces, and new icons.
-Apple plans to release iOS 7 in the fall.
+Called iOS 7, the smartphone and tablet platform redesigned by resident creative honcho Jony Ive comes with a new edge-to-edge look that uses translucency to highlight underlying content, new typefaces, and new icons.
+Apple plans to make iOS 7 available in the fall.

+Kleiner Perkins venture capitalist Matt Murphy, who runs the firm's iFund, tweeted that the new iOS platform "Looks livelier, happier, approachable."

-"It's the biggest change to iOS since the iPhone," said Chief Executive Tim Cook.
+It will also support multitasking for all apps, executives said.
+"It's the biggest change to iOS since the iPhone," said CEO Tim Cook.

-Robert Brunner, founder of design consultancy Ammunition and a former design head at Apple, said it was past time Apple changed the look of software that had become "busier and busier" visually and, to some degree, busier and busier functionally.

-"The iOS look and feel had become long in the tooth," said Brunner, who hired Ive while he was at Apple.
-"So what Jony has done is really gone in and cleaned it up.
-He made it feel more sophisticated, more modern."
+Apple also said that Siri, the voice-activated personal digital assistant, comes with all new male and female voices, a new look, and is now directly integrated with Bing.

+"The iPhone was the first real smartphone for a lot of people so it had to be really basic.
+I think now the training-wheels are starting to come off a little bit," said Phil Libin, CEO of Evernote, which makes note-taking software for smartphones.

 "MY ASS"